LeadScape Partners. For Executive Recruiters in the Green Industry.

 01 · Stabilization Sprint

-Duration 2 – 3 weeks · all-in Onsite 3 – 4 days weekly Authority Diagnostic + immediate fixes
+Duration 2 to 3 weeks · all-in Onsite 3 to 4 days weekly Authority Diagnostic + immediate fixes

-• Diagnose, stabilize, clarify — full operational read in under three weeks
+• Full operational read in under three weeks.

-• Time and margin leak map — written, with priority
+• Time and margin leak map.
+Written.
+Prioritized.

-Use when: client says "something feels off" but hasn't fully broken — and you need to keep their search on track.
+Use when: the client says "something feels off" but hasn't fully broken, and you need the search to keep moving.

 Investment $24,000 all-in